SimpleCalc

 During installation and debugging of my 70cm EME system, I developed SimpleCalc to help me understand and calculate the noise figure of my system, the effects of changing LNA's, cable losses etc. I also needed a quick and easy tool to help me calculate the expected sun noise I should be able to measure and at the same time, provide an easy way of recording notes taken during measurements and experimentation.

-In my case, I needed something a little more "light" with only a tiny fraction of the features of EMECalc.
+In my case, I needed something a little more "light" with only a fraction of the features of EMECalc.
+I also wanted to learn something!

 This was how SimpleCalc was born.